Credit: Marble Zip Tours

 520 North West River Road, Happy Valley-Goose Bay

-Cross-country ski through the Birch and Spruce Forest around the scenic Wapusakatto Mountains.
-Warm up in the spacious lodge that includes an indoor barbecue pit, canteen and waxing facilities.
+Cross-country skiing through the Birch and Spruce Forest around the scenic Wapusakatto Mountains.
+Warm up in the spacious lodge with an indoor barbecue pit, canteen and waxing facilities.

 Details